 Increase in wholesale electricity prices caused by rising gas prices - if gas prices rise, the cost of producing electricity in these power stations rises and the cost of the electricity rises in turn.

 The one constant thing about the energy market is its fluctuation.
-This remains true - while prices remain excessively high, the market is still hugely unpredictable and it’s difficult for anyone to formulate a view on where prices will go long-term.
+This remains true - while prices have decreased, they remain much higher than they were two years ago and it’s difficult for anyone to formulate a view on where prices will go long-term.

-There have been several stories in national media focusing on the possibility of small energy suppliers going out of business as a result of these gas shortages and subsequent high prices.
-There is no need to panic if this happens to your supplier.
+There's no need to panic if your energy supplier goes out of business as a result of these gas shortages and subsequent high prices.
 You'll be moved onto a Supplier of Last Resort by Ofgem - this could be any supplier that Ofgem deems a good choice to take on more customers.
 You won't lose your energy supply at any time.
 Your new deal may be more expensive than the one you were on, though, so you might want to see if anything else is available (though given the current situation, this might not be the case).

 PfP (approx. 80,000 customers transferred to British Gas)